RoboJackets/robocup-software/docs/source/getting_started.rst

 required dependencies.
 If it outputs any errors when you do so, Google them!

-As a final sanity check, if you've tried all of the above, delete your copy of the robocup-software/ repo, and re-clone it from GitHub.
+As a final sanity check, if you've tried all of the above, delete your copy of the robocup-software/ repo, and start over completely.

 If you've gotten to this point and you're still unable to build and run the stack, ask an older member.